Murder of Şule Çet: Reactions

 The sentences were lauded by women organizations in Turkey.
 During the whole 19 months since Şule Çet murder, the case was accompanied by a social media campaign with the hashtag #SuleCetIcinAdalet (Justice for Sule Cet).
 Both, the lawyers of the Çet family and Mansur Yavaş, the mayor of Ankara, were satisfied with the ruling of the appeal court.

+Aftermath

+The lawyer who defended Aksu, became a candidate to the Grand National Assembly of Turkey for the Victory Party (ZP) for the parliamentary elections of 2023.